 In the long run, however, you should also consider adjusting your sleep, exercise and meal schedules as these can all have an impact on your performance.
 Having a regular routine can help you manage stress better, amongst many benefits.
 This sounds like common sense — but that doesn’t mean you shouldn’t think about it in advance.

 Just as you should practise waking up and taking the test at the same time as you would on exam day, you should also be practising in ‘exam conditions’.
 There are lots of distractions when you’re taking your IELTS test — invigilators watching you, other candidates coughing or squeaking their chairs.
 But during the IELTS test, you should try to pay no attention to your surroundings, or they will slow you down.
 Of course, there are ways to help you concentrate before you set foot in the hall.

 Try to do your practice tests in exam conditions.
 This means no music, no chatting, in a quiet place where you can sit down for an hour and focus on studying strategically.
+If that is too difficult, build up to it.
 Focusing on a task for an hour is a big ask.
-According to this article, ‘common estimates of the attention span of healthy teenagers and adults range from 10 to 20 minutes’.
-If you are not used to focusing for 60 minutes, you will need to put in plenty of practice in advance and build up to it.
+Given that, according to this article, ‘common estimates of the attention span of healthy teenagers and adults range from 10 to 20 minutes,’ if you are not used to focusing for 60 minutes, you will need to put in plenty of practice in advance.
 That should be part of your IELTS preparation.

 3. Build confidence

 Remember that your stress is all in the mind.
 Try to pin down what you are afraid of:

 – Are you nervous you won’t achieve the band score you need?

 Why not find out what your current IELTS level is.
 With the Road to IELTS Score Calculator, you can figure out what your current level is, and how much work you need to put in.
 Or, find out if your institution offers the Dynamic Placement Test.
 This will give you an idea of your general English level and can map out your strengths and weaknesses.